PervasiveDisplays/EPD_Driver_GF_581_PS/README.md

 # Introduction
- *  This library code implements the driving code of [Aurora(V231) or Spectra EPDs with iTC driver](https://www.pervasivedisplays.com/products/epd-product-selection/) made by [Pervasive Displays Inc (PDi)](https://www.pervasivedisplays.com/).
-This is compatible with either [EPD Extension Kit Gen 2 (EXT2)](https://www.pervasivedisplays.com/product/epd-extension-kit-gen-2-ext2/) and [EPD Extension Kit Gen 3 (EXT3)](https://www.pervasivedisplays.com/product/epd-extension-kit-gen-3-ext3/).
+ *  This library code implements the driving code of [Aurora(V231) EPD with iTC driver and embedded OTP LUT](https://www.pervasivedisplays.com/products/) made by [Pervasive Displays Inc (PDi)](https://www.pervasivedisplays.com/).
+This is compatible with [EPD Extension Kit Gen 3 (EXT3)](https://www.pervasivedisplays.com/product/epd-extension-kit-gen-3-ext3/).
- *  It implements the global update mode (GU).
-However, the same code for fast and partial update are shared upon request.
-Contact [PDi](https://www.pervasivedisplays.com/technical-support/) for further details.
+ *  It implements the global (GU) and fast update modes (FU).
- *  The library supports the following EPD sizes: 5.81", 7.41"
+ *  The library supports the following EPD sizes: 5.81"
  *  This library was tested with Launchpad (Tiva-C) with TM4C123, MSP432P401R, Arduino M0 Pro, and Raspberry Pi Pico.
- *	Driving code for Large-sized EPD (9" and greater) will soon be included in a later release.

 # Installation
   Download the ZIP file of this library and install as instructed in [Arduino](https://www.arduino.cc/en/guide/libraries) or Energia.